bitovi/bitops/README.md

 ## Configure BitOps
 BitOps is configured in 3 steps:

-1. Select which project you'd like to act on
+1. Select an environment to process
 2. Configure access to your cloud provider
 3. Configure how you want your deployment tools to execute

 Ready to dive deeper?
 Check out our [Docs](docs/configuration-base.md)

 Still not enough?
-Why not try building and running a [local version of bitops]()
+Why not try building and running a [local version of bitops](docs/development-local.md)

 ## Supported Plugins
 * [Provision infrastructure with CloudFormation](https://github.com/bitops-plugins/cloudformation/blob/main/README.md)